karlyndiary/DA-Cheatsheet/Tableau/[15] Calculations/[05] Table Calculations.md

+- Table Calculations are context-sensitive and operate based on the data displayed in the visualization.
 - Table Calculations are calculated after the aggregation
 - Aggregate the Aggregation!
 - Level of Details is the Visualization | VIZ LOD